Karonga: Economy

 The economy of the area is based on cotton, rice and maize production along the lake and on coffee and livestock in the west.
 Karongans are dependent on subsistence fishing.

 Climate

 Karonga's climate is classified as tropical.
 The summers are much rainier than the winters in Karonga.
 The climate here is classified as Aw by the Köppen-Geiger system.
 In Karonga, the average annual temperature is 25.6 °C (78.8 °F).

 Arts and culture

 The Cultural & Museum Centre Karonga is Karonga's most popular attraction to tourists.
-It is home to the Malawisaurus, a 150-million-year-old fossil discovered 45 km south of Karonga.
+It is home to the Malawisaurus, a 150-million-year-old fossil discovered 45 km south of the district.
 It displays an exhibit entitled "From Dinosaurs to Democracy", which chronicles the area's history.

 Infrastructure

 Karonga is home to the Karonga Airport which handles only daytime domestic flights for Air Malawi.
-Buses travel from Mzuzu and Nkhata Bay to Karonga.
+Buses travel from Mzuzu and Nkhata Bay to Karonga using the M1 road.